0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

    You can now use the `miden-client` command.

-3. Initialize the client and point it to the Miden testnet.
-IP: `18.203.155.106`
+3. Initialize the client and point it to the Miden testnet IP: `18.203.155.106`

       ```shell
       miden-client init